 Shopify’s partner ecosystem is also huge, comprising 20% of its revenue in 2020.
 But it was only 8% in 2018.
 So while partners are just as critical to Shopify as they are to Salesforce … Shopify also waited a long time to deeply monetize them:

-Partners are a key part of getting to $100m for most of us, maybe even almost all of us.
+Partners are a key part of getting to $100m for most of us, and maybe even almost all of us at $1B in ARR.
 But they rarely get us to the first $1m … usually you are too small or nascent for anyone to really want to partner with you.
-I’ve seen some companies like Talkdesk get to their first $1m leveraging partnerships, but even there it still takes time.
-In any event, partnerships almost always work.
-But our expectations of how quickly they deliver, and how they deliver, are almost always not met 🙂
+And even once you are big enough for the Big Cos to want to partner with you — you are still likely not big enough for monetizing your own partners to be material.
+Yet.

 A few things to think about:

 - Power laws and long tails are common in partnership programs.
 A few partners will drive the majority of joint deals and revenue … and then all the rest together generally are material only as a group.
 Try to leverage your API and self-service capabilities for the long tail if you can, and focus human resources on the ones that move the needle.
+More on that here.

 - Double down on any partners you have early traction with.
 Because those are natural synergies.
 In the early days, invest heavily in any partners you have even 1 or 2 joint customers with.
 Invest in what is working.
-Just a few early joint customers often point to a future of many more.
+Just a few early joint customers almost always point to a future of many more.
 Sometimes, it can be hard to see why one partner gets more benefit from you than another.
 That’s fine, you’ll figure it out.
-But double down and where the natural synergies are.
+But double down where the natural synergies are.

 - You need dedicated resources.
 Biz Dev, Channel Manager, whatever.
 You need dedicated resources to manage your partners, at least once you can afford them.
 And put them on quotas, generally … but ones they can achieve.
 If you don’t have someone full-time managing your partners, you won’t hit your goals here.